Chocolate-covered strawberries are not just for Valentine's Day! It's a beautiful, elegant dessert that's surprisingly easy to make.

 - 8 oz firm strawberries (12 medium strawberries)

 - Line a plate or a tray with wax paper.

-- Wash the strawberries and pat dry with a paper towel.
+- Wash the strawberries and pat them dry with a paper towel.

-- Melt the chocolate chips in the microwave, in 30-second increments, stirring after each microwave session.
-My chocolate chips were mostly melted after three such sessions.
+- Place the chocolate chips in a microwave-safe bowl.
+Melt them in the microwave, in 30-second sessions, stirring after each session.
+They should be mostly melted after three such sessions.

 - Stir the oil into the melted chocolate.

 - Dip each strawberry into the melted chocolate.
 Lift up and twist around to get rid of any excess chocolate.
 Place on the wax paper.

 - Chill the strawberries in the fridge for 30 minutes before serving.

 WATCH THE VIDEO:

 NUTRITION PER SERVING